guidemetothemoon/kristhecodingunicorn/content/english/about.md

 On a personal note, I love reading books, photography, puzzles, board games, drawing and hiking.
 I am an active supporter of sustainability in tech and outside of it, and animal welfare.
 I'm #VeganInTech and an eager nature addict as well - photo below was taken in Oslofjord area, one of the most known inlets in the Eastern Norway, which is known for a multitude of idyllic towns and villages that are full of exploration opportunities for the tourists.

 Anyway, thanks for stopping by!
-Check out the blog and tech tips section and stay tuned for the coming updates 🤗
+Check out the rest of the blog and stay tuned for the coming updates 🤗

 ![Photo of myself on a mountain trip](../images/about.webp)